 How do we intend to champion diversity across the sector?

 The only way we can know whether the environmental sector is diverse is if we measure it.
 With adequate benchmarking and continual monitoring, we are better equipped to recognise where potential barriers lie, and how best to augment our own practices and influence the practices of others.
 Improved understanding and policymaking will ensure the IES are the sectoral pioneers in developing best-practice.

-In early November, we will be asking all new and existing members – our most easy-to-reach subsection of the sector – to complete our diversity monitoring exercise.
+Over the next few months, we will be asking all new and existing members – our most easy-to-reach subsection of the sector – to complete our diversity monitoring exercise.
 This information will be solely used to monitor the effectiveness of our diversity work, widen participation, and provide us with a benchmark for our membership to compare against the sector.
 Furthermore, this initiative aims to lead the way in ensuring other organisations and professional bodies regularly monitor and evaluate the diversity of their own subsections of environment, providing even broader insight into the inclusivity of the sector.
-The survey will include a total of five questions, including ethnicity, disability, gender, religion and sexual orientation.
+The survey will include five questions on ethnicity, disability, gender, religion and sexual orientation.
 No member will be obligated to answer all or any of these questions, if they do not wish.